Reggie McNeal: Calgary Stampeders

 On May 19, 2011, McNeal was traded to the Calgary Stampeders, along with defensive lineman Adrian Davis, for wide receiver P.K.
 Sam and defensive lineman Miguel Robede.

 Edmonton Eskimos

-On July 28, 2011, Reggie McNeal was released by the Calgary Stampeders and signed with the Edmonton Eskimos.

-On August 12, 2011, Reggie McNeal was released by the Edmonton Eskimos.
-McNeal only appeared in one game for the club.
-McNeal retired from Pro Football in 2012 due to a serious back injury.
+On July 28, 2011, McNeal was released by the Stampeders and signed with the Edmonton Eskimos.
+On August 12, 2011, he was released by the Eskimos.
+He only appeared in one game for the club.
+McNeal retired from pro football in 2012 due to a serious back injury.